Category Pages Not Indexed: Causes + Fix

 </ul>

-Google sees: a <h1> with the category name + a pile of article summaries already indexed elsewhere — what’s unique and worth indexing here?
-Answer: nothing.
+Google sees: an <h1> with the category name plus a pile of article summaries that are already indexed elsewhere.
+What is unique and worth indexing here?
+Nothing.

-2. Category page duplicates content from homepage or other categories
+2. Category page duplicates content from the homepage or other categories

-Heavy pagination with thin pages: /category/x/ has 8 articles, /category/x/page/2 has 2, /category/x/page/3 has 1 — Google abandons them all.
+Heavy pagination with thin tail pages: /category/x/ has 8 articles, /category/x/page/2 has 2, /category/x/page/3 has 1.
+Google commonly abandons the thin tail and sometimes the whole set.

 4. Weak internal linking to category pages

-Category page appears only once in the main nav, never linked from article bodies — link signal is weak.
+The category page appears only once, in the main nav, and is never linked from article bodies or breadcrumbs.
+The link signal is too weak for Google to treat it as important.

 5. Default noindex on category pages (CMS config)